I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 Wix is our top-rated website builder

-Wix is the best website builder we’ve tested.
-Its impressive suite of built-in features, ecommerce capabilities, and 900+ professionally designed templates, cater to a broad audience.
+Wix is the best website builder we’ve tested in 2025.
+Its impressive suite of built-in features, ecommerce capabilities, and over 900 professionally designed templates, cater to a broad audience.
 I highly recommend Wix’s website builder for small businesses looking to launch their brand online.

 2. Squarespace: Best for Creatives